 - Beliefs and intentions – what underlies and informs our perspectives and actions;

-- Seeing – what we do or do not notice, what is and is not visible to us, (whether deliberate or unconscious; including cultural awareness and responsiveness);
+- Seeing – what we do or do not notice, what we are or are not aware of (whether deliberate or unconscious; including cultural awareness and responsiveness);

 - Doing – the requisite individual, group and institutional capacities, muscles, structures and processes that we do (or don’t) exercise; and the

 - Impacts (or lack thereof) – of those beliefs, seeing and doing.

 Committing to deep equity also includes recognizing privilege and oppression present in society; understanding one’s relationship to privilege and oppression; and forming authentic alliances among people who experience both oppression and privilege to transform society, recognizing the centrality in that process of the leadership of people who are marginalized.

 There are multiple levels of transformation necessary in advancing deep equity (as many have written about):

 - Internal change: Excavating and surfacing our own apprehensions, misgivings, fears, anxieties, assumptions, unconscious beliefs, and concerns, as well as our strengths.